 As an authority on knives, I pride myself on knowing the true ins and outs of every blade I can get my hands on.
 However, with so many blades, it can be a lot to keep track of.

-That’s why I’ve created this ultimate knife buying guide for both novices and professionals alike to make sure that you’re getting the best tools for your needs.
+That’s why I’ve created this ultimate knife buying guide for both novices and professionals alike that covers all types of knives to make sure that you’re getting the best tools for your needs.

 Below, I’ll go over the purpose of each of these distinct kitchen and specialty blades.

 I’ll also give some general care tips for beginners who are new to the knife world as a whole.